5.7L Chevy LS1 Turbo Kit Guide

 - Long-tube headers: $700-1,500 (Optional)

 With that being said, long-tube headers might be worth considering once you surpass the 500-wheel-horsepower barrier.
-While the stock exhaust manifolds flow alright, they lack proper merge collectors and reduce flow as a result.
-Long-tube headers will play into the strengths of an LS1 turbocharger especially, as long-tube headers will benefit high-rpm performance and increase flow overall.
+While the stock exhaust manifolds flow decently, they lack proper merge collectors and reduce flow as a result.
+Long-tube headers will play into the strengths of a turbocharger especially, as long-tube headers will benefit high-rpm performance and increase flow overall.

 600 Horsepower LS1